aemsites/koassets/migration/content-stores/README.md

 ## Notes

-- **Credentials Security**: Never commit `da.config` to version control.
+- **Credentials Security**: Never commit `da.upload.config` to version control.
 It contains sensitive credentials.
 - **Performance & Concurrency**:
   - **`upload-images.js`**: Processes stores sequentially, but images within each store in parallel
     - Example with `-c 10`: Store 1 completes (10 images at a time), then Store 2 starts (10 images at a time)